creds2/od-data/README.md

 # Note

-*This document is work in progress.*
+*This paper is work in progress.
+Comments and suggested changes are welcome.*

 Code chunks and other notes that, will not be in the final paper submitted for peer review, are shown for transparency, learning, and to